Grant Administration Tool Box

 Computer/PCs, Laptops, Google Glass, Servers, Notebooks, all Tablets (Including Microsoft Surface and iPads), Netbooks, Programming, Maintenance, Repair and Service, Network/Information Service.

 Guidance for allowable charges for both grants and contracts from the Federal Government:

 OMB Circular A-21

 Program/project reports as required by the sponsor are to be submitted by the PI.
-A copy is forwarded to OSP for the grant file.
+A copy is forwarded to SPARC for the grant file.
 It is the responsibility of the PI to ensure these are submitted within the specified deadlines.
 Often, a sponsor will only reimburse the University for expenses incurred after the receipt of the specified reports; therefore, it is a matter of concern when reports are not submitted as required.
-Fiscal reports are prepared by UNCW's Billing Department with significant input of OSP.
-Property reports are also submitted by OSP as required by the sponsor.
+Fiscal reports are prepared by UNCW's Billing Department with significant input of SPARC.
+Property reports are also submitted by SPARC as required by the sponsor.